riya51/codewayy_web_series/README.md

 # codewayy_web_series
-my name is Riya Raj.
+My name is Riya Raj.
-This is my first HTML page.
+This is my series of html pages